trimstray/nginx-admins-handbook/doc/SSL_TLS_BASICS.md

 To secure the transfer of data, TLS/SSL uses one or more cipher suites.
 A cipher suite is a combination of authentication, encryption, and message authentication code (MAC) algorithms.
 They are used during the negotiation of security settings for a TLS/SSL connection as well as for the transfer of data.

+  > TLS 1.1 uses the same ciphers as TLS 1.0, therefore OpenSSL does not make a distinction between the two.
+When it supports a cipher suite for TLS 1.1, it also supports it for TLS 1.0, and vice versa.
+TLS 1.2 and TLS 1.3 have its own set of cipher suites.
+In TLS 1.3 they are configured in OpenSSL, are enabled by default, and selected automatically (not need to be set in the configuration).

-In the SSL handshake, the client begins by informing the server what cipher suites it supports.
+In the SSL handshake, the client begins by informing the server what ciphes it supports.
 The cipher suites are usually arranged in order of security.
 The server then compares those cipher suites with the cipher suites that are enabled on its side.
 As soon as it finds a match, it then informs the client, and the chosen cipher suite's algorithms are called into play.

-  > TLS 1.1 uses the same cipher suites as TLS 1.0, therefore OpenSSL does not make a distinction between the two.
-When it supports a cipher suite for TLS 1.1, it also supports it for TLS 1.0, and vice versa.
-TLS 1.2 and TLS 1.3 have its own set of cipher suites.
-In TLS 1.3 they are configured in OpenSSL, are enabled by default, and selected automatically (not need to be set in the configuration).
+  > Note: The client suggests the Cipher Suite but the server chooses.
+The Cipher Suite decision is in the hands of the server.
+The server then negotiates and selects a specific cipher suite to use in the communication.
+If the server is not prepared to use any of the cipher suites advertised by the client, then it will not allow the session

 Various cryptographic algorithms are used during establishing and later during the TLS connection.
 There are essentially 4 different parts of a TLS 1.2 cipher suite:

 - **Key exchange** - what asymmetric crypto is used to exchange keys?<br>
-  Examples: `RSA`, `DH`, `ECDH`, `DHE`, `ECDHE`, `PSK`
+  Examples: `RSA`, `DH`, `ECDH`, `DHE`, `ECDHE`
 - **Authentication/Digital Signature Algorithm** - what crypto is used to verify the authenticity of the server?<br>
-  Examples: `RSA`, `ECDSA`, `DSA`
+  Examples: `RSA`, `DSA`, `ECDSA`
 - **Cipher/Bulk Encryption Algorithms** - what symmetric crypto is used to encrypt the data?<br>
-  Examples: `AES`, `CHACHA20`, `Camellia`, `ARIA`
+  Examples: `AES`, `3DES`, `CHACHA20`, `Camellia`, `ARIA`
 - **MAC** - what hash function is used to ensure message integrity?<br>
-  Examples: `SHA-256`, `POLY1305`
+  Examples: `MD5`, `SHA-256`, `POLY1305`

-These four types of algorithms are combined into so-called cipher sets, for example, the `TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA256_P256` uses ephemeral elliptic curve Diffie-Hellman (`ECDHE`) to exchange keys, providing forward secrecy.
+These four types of algorithms are combined into so-called cipher suites/sets, for example, the `TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA256_P256` uses ephemeral elliptic curve Diffie-Hellman (`ECDHE`) to exchange keys, providing forward secrecy.
 Because the parameters are ephemeral, they are discarded after use and the key that was exchanged cannot be recovered from the traffic stream without them. `RSA_WITH_AES_128_CBC_SHA256` - this means that an RSA key exchange is used in conjunction with `AES-128-CBC` (the symmetric cipher) and `SHA256` hashing is used for message authentication. `P256` is a type of elliptic curve (TLS cipher suites and elliptical curves are sometimes configure by using a single string like this).

   > To use `ECDSA` cipher suites, you need an `ECDSA` certificate.
 To use `RSA` cipher suites, you need an `RSA` certificate. `ECDSA `certificates are recommended over `RSA` certificates.
 I think, the minimum configuration is `ECDSA` (`P-256`) (recommended), or `RSA` (2048 bits).